openmindednewby/familyGallery/README.md

+# Family Gallery App

+Simple gallery app for your tablet.
+Use to show live images.

 - Go to your new project: cd .\family-gallery
 - Run ionic serve within the app directory to see your app in the browser
 - Run ionic capacitor add to add a native iOS or Android project using Capacitor